otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 **Note:** You **do not** need a password to use this database.

-If you make a change to any model, you must run a migration using the following command:
+If you make a change to any **model**, you must make a migration using the following command:

 ```php
 php artisan migrate
 ```

 ## REST APIs
-What is a REST API?
+What is a **REST API**?
 This [YouTube video](https://www.youtube.com/watch?v=SLwpqD8n3d0) by [Programming with Mosh](https://programmingwithmosh.com/) explains it in six minutes.

 ## Controller
-You will create a controller which will contain the [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) methods for your [API](https://developer.mozilla.org/en-US/docs/Glossary/API).
+You will create a **controller** which will contain the [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) methods for your [API](https://developer.mozilla.org/en-US/docs/Glossary/API).
 However, before you create a controller, you must have a general understanding on what a controller is.

 A [Controller](https://laravel.com/docs/8.x/controllers) class contains public action methods used to handle various [HTTP requests methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), i.e., `GET`, `POST`, `PUT` & `DELETE`.
-These action methods handle an incoming request, retrieve the necessary model data & return the appropriate response.
+These action methods handle an incoming request, retrieve the necessary **model** data & return the appropriate response.

-To create a new controller, run the following command:
+To create a new **controller**, execute the following command:

 ```php
 php artisan make:controller ApiController
 ```

-In the `app\Http\Controllers` directory, you will find all your controllers including `ApiController.php`.
+In the `app\Http\Controllers` directory, you will find all your **controllers** including `ApiController.php`.

-In `ApiController.php`, add the following CRUD methods:
+In `ApiController.php`, add the following **CRUD** methods:

 ```php
 ...